railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    *Defining a Customer Receipt*

-.. note:: Extended View

-    To display Sales and Purchase Receipts in the Customers / Suppliers menu, you need to use the ``Extended`` view.
-The view can be changed with the user ``Preferences`` button next to the ``Home`` button in the main toolbar.

 When you create a new `Sales Receipt`, you have to enter the `Customer` for whom you want to create a voucher.
 You can also define `Sales Lines` in the `Sales Information` tab.
 Here you have to define `Account`, `Amount` and `Description`.
 At the bottom of the form, you will have two options for `Payment`: one is `Pay Directly` and another is `Pay Later or Group Funds`.
 When you select the `Pay Directly` option, you have to enter the bank `Account`.
 The `Total` amount displays automatically with calculation of tax (if you select VAT to be added) when you click the `Compute Tax` button.